Evolve Your Thinking, Evolve Your Career

 The doctoral dissertation is an integral component of the program and serves as a demonstration of academic excellence and expertise in applying the science of business, with all its expected rigor.
 The dissertation process focuses on an applied research project, placing value on the relevance of findings to you, the researcher.
 It is designed to make a positive difference in an organization setting, specific to your employer or industry.
 Your research will address an authentic problem, issue or concern, based on theory, and supported by appropriate methodological and statistical applications.

 The dissertation process for the DBA is comprised of a series of lock-step courses specifically designed to guide you from the proposal stage through chapter completion, which culminates in the dissertation defense.
 This approach creates a schedule intended to make on-time completion manageable.
 Your dissertation defense, or oral presentation, will be done remotely through Skype or Zoom.
 You will have a two-person dissertation advisement committee comprised of faculty/external professionals.
-Your major advisor is assigned at the end of Year 1 and becomes a partner in advising and supporting you.
-Your second dissertation reader joins the team at the end of your second year and may be drawn from full-time or part-time faculty, or you may select an outside individual with specific expertise (with approval).
+Each student will have a two-person dissertation committee.
+A faculty lead advisor is assigned from JWU faculty.
+Additionally, with the approval of the program director, a second reader is selected by the student from full- time or part-time faculty or outside individuals that have specific expertise.

 As a Doctor of Business Administration student at Johnson & Wales, you’ll learn from the best.